kogasacord/kogasa-bot/README.md

 - `sauce`: Reply to an image to find the source of the image relating to anime.
 - `help`: Finally, a help command!
 - `set [command_name/"all"] [channel_id/"all"] [true/false]`: Settings.
 - `doctor`: Check if your servers are working.

 **Other features**:
+- `??quoter` - Quotes but includes replies.

 A basic file structure for easy additions to the bot.